100% Uptime SLA, 24/7/365 Live Support & Fast Cloud Servers

-Secure Socket Layer (SSL) is the original protocol for encrypting HTTP traffic in the form of HTTPS.
-Although much of this guide applies to other Transport Layer Security (TLS) applications, we will be focusing on how TLS is used to protect clients connecting to web applications via HTTPS, as it is one of the most common use cases for TLS.
+Secure Socket Layer (SSL) is the original protocol for encrypting HTTP traffic on the world wide web in the form of HTTPS.
+HTTP and HTTPS are both protocols for sending and receiving web pages written often in PHP and HTML.
+These protocols, HTTPS and HTTP are both managed by the web server software, often Apache, but NGINX offers a faster web hosting service with both web caching and the ability to move the SSL handshake to another server using proxy connections.
+Although much of this guide applies to other Transport Layer Security (TLS) applications, we will be focusing on how TLS is used to protect clients connecting to web applications hosted on a web hosting service via HTTPS, as it is one of the most common use cases for TLS.

 When HTTPS was introduced, it used SSL 1.0, based on technology built by Netscape, with SSL 2.0 and SSL 3.0 coming shortly after that.